i-love-flamingo/flamingo-commerce/checkout/Readme.md

 The checkout module exposes the following Mutations and Queries:

 * `mutation Commerce_Checkout_StartPlaceOrder`
   starts a place order process and returns the process' UUID.
-The call is idempotent: if there is already a running process, the same UUID is returned.
+If there is already a running process, it will be replaced by the new one.
   The processing is started in background and continues after the return of the mutation until an action is required or a final state (error or success) is reached.
 * `mutation Commerce_Checkout_RefreshPlaceOrder`
   refreshes the process and tries to start the background processing again if it is not running anymore.
 The result is the state